 Guided tours in 2026 provide historical context, telling the stories of the prisoners who lived here in total isolation, surrounded by the dense jungle and the shark-infested waters of the Pacific.
 It is a haunting but essential part of the Gorgona experience, providing a deep sense of place and perspective.

-The Giants of the Deep: Whale Watching in 2026
+The Giants of the Deep: Seasonal Whales in 2026

 A Biodiversity Hotspot: Above and Below the Water